-1. Introduction.
+1. Introduction

-In his 1972 Boulder paper [26], Daniel Shanks observed that the quadratic forms in the principal cycle of reduced binary quadratic forms of positive discriminant exhibit a group-like behavior.
+Daniel Shanks [1972] observed that the forms in the principal cycle of reduced binary quadratic forms of positive discriminant exhibit a group-like behavior.
 This was a surprising phenomenon, because the principal cycle itself constitutes the trivial class of the class group.
 Shanks called this group-like structure 'inside' the neutral element of the class group the infrastructure.
-He exploited it by designing an efficient algorithm to compute regulators of real quadratic number fields.
-Eight years later, Hendrik Lenstra made Shanks's observations more precise.
-He introduced a certain topological group and provided a satisfactory framework for Shanks's algorithm [17, 25].
-Both Shanks [27, sect.1] and [32, sect.4.4] and Lenstra [17, sect.15] indicated that the infrastructure ideas could be generalized to arbitrary number fields.
-This was done first by H. Williams and his students [33] for complex cubic fields, then by J. Buchmann [2, 3, 4] and by Buchmann and Williams [6].
-Finally in 1988, Buchmann [7, 8] described an algorithm for computing the class group and regulator of an arbitrary number field that, under reasonable assumptions, has a subexponential running time.
-It has been implemented in the LiDIA, MAGMA and PARI software packages [21, 22, 24].
+He exploited it by designing an efficient algorithm to compute the regulator of a real quadratic number field.
+Later, H. W. Lenstra [1982] (see also [Schoof 1982]) made Shanks' observations more precise, introducing a certain topological group and providing a satisfactory framework for Shanks's algorithm.
+Both Shanks [1976, Section 1; 1979, 4.4], and Lenstra [1982, section 15] indicated that the infrastructure ideas could be generalized to arbitrary number fields.
+This was done first by H. Williams and his students [Williams et al. 1983] for complex cubic fields, then by J. Buchmann [1987a; 1987b; 1987c] and by Buchmann and Williams [1989].
+Finally Buchmann [1990; 1991] described an algorithm for computing the class group and regulator of an arbitrary number field that, under reasonable assumptions, has a subexponential running time.
+It has been implemented in the computer algebra packages LiDIA, MAGMA and PARI.

 In these expository notes we present a natural setting for the infrastructure phenomenon and for Buchmann's algorithm.
-It is provided by Arakelov theory [28, 29, 31].
-We show that Buchmann's algorithm for computing the class number and regulator of a number field F has a natural description in terms of the Arakelov class group $\operatorname{Pic}{F}^{0}$ of F and the set Red{F} of reduced Arakelov divisors.
+It is provided by Arakelov theory [Szpiro 1985, 1987; Van der Geer and Schoof 2000].
+We show that Buchmann's algorithm for computing the class number and regulator of a number field F has a natural description in terms of the Arakelov class group Pic0_F of F and the set Red_F of reduced Arakelov divisors.
 We show that Lenstra's topological group is essentially equal to the Arakelov class group of a real quadratic field.
-We also introduce the oriented Arakelov class group $\widetilde{\operatorname{Pic}}{F}^{0}$.
-This is a natural generalization of $\operatorname{Pic}{F}^{0}$, useful for analyzing Buchmann's algorithm and for computing the units of the ring of integers O{F} themselves rather than just the regulator.
+We also introduce the oriented Arakelov class group \widetilde{Pic}^{0}{F} .
+This is a natural generalization of Pic0_F, useful for analyzing Buchmann's algorithm and for computing the units of the ring of integers O_F themselves rather than just the regulator.